• Home

 Bank of America’s Tom Curcuruto had a similar take: “We maintain our forecast of ~$140 billion of hyperscaler direct [debt] issuance for 2026, but risks are to the upside.”

-All of that money will filter into the 10 big AI companies (OpenAI, Anthropic, etc.) and in turn get spent on real estate development, data center kit, and the power stations needed to supply AI with energy—which is likely to be good for stocks in those sectors.
+All of that money will filter into the 10 big AI companies (OpenAI, Anthropic, etc.) and in turn get spent on real estate development, data center equipment, and the power stations needed to supply AI with energy—which is likely to be good for stocks in those sectors.

 All of this spending and building is a tailwind for stocks.
-Seventy-five percent of companies in the S&P 500 have reported fourth quarter earnings, and earnings per share across those companies is 12% higher than it was a year ago, according to both BofA and Wells Fargo.
+Seventy-five percent of companies in the S&P 500 have reported fourth-quarter earnings, and earnings per share across those companies is 12% higher than it was a year ago, according to both BofA and Wells Fargo.
 That’s 5% higher than the consensus estimate prior to the quarter, BofA’s Savita Subramanian told clients.

 Here’s a snapshot of the markets ahead of the opening bell in New York this morning: